 The Navy, under a plan it calls the Integrated Enterprise Plan (IEP), plans to build Columbia-class boats jointly at GD/EB and HII/NNS, with most of the work going to GD/EB.
 (The IEP was previously called the Submarine Unified Build Strategy, or SUBS.)
-As part of this plan, the Navy is also proposing to adjust the division of work on the Virginia-class attack submarine program (in which boats are jointly built at GD/EB and HII/NNS),23 so that HII/NNS would receive a larger share of the final-assembly work for that program than it has received in the past.24
+As part of this plan, the Navy is adjusting the division of work on the Virginia-class attack submarine program (in which boats are jointly built at GD/EB and HII/NNS),25 so that HII/NNS will receive a larger share of the final-assembly work for that program than it has received in the past.26